PranavRao25/Spell-Checker/README.md

 # Spell-Checker
 This is an individual project based on a Naive Bayesian Spell Checker.
+This project is an extension on an lab question of CS2180 Artificial Intelligence Lab.

 The default Dataset used is the War and Peace book by Leo Tolstoy from Project Gutenburg Website (https://www.gutenberg.org/cache/epub/2600/pg2600.txt).
 However, an option is provided of using own dataset.